 Seasonal allergic rhinitis

 This is often called "Hay fever".
 Tree and grass pollens and some fungi trigger seasonal allergic nose and eye allergy during springtime and early summer (March to June).
 Symptoms include nasal and eye itching with explosive sneezing, watery eyes and nose and itchy palate and ears with profuse post-nasal drip.
 Seasonal allergic rhinitis patients do not develop the typical "allergy face" but have seasonal puffiness of the eyes and eyelids with associated nasal membrane swelling.

 Seasonal allergic rhinitis affects more than 23 million Americans annually, and current epidemiologic studies indicate that its prevalence within the United States is increasing.
 One option is MSM supplement.

-Allergic Rhinitis treatment, medications
+Allergic Rhinitis treatment, medications, standard

 Shining a combination of ultraviolet (UV) A and B and visible light into the nasal cavities suppresses the itchiness and runny nose caused by allergic rhinitis.